Docs Menu

 When you remove a subscription query, the server also removes synced data from the client device.

-Examples on this page assume you're working with @realm/react and a properly-configured RealmProvider.
+Examples in this section assume you're working with @realm/react and a properly-configured RealmProvider.

 import {useEffect} from 'react';